nelci592/reporting-docs/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio.md

->note The improved Telerik NuGet v3 is now available for beta testing at  __https://nuget.telerik.com/v3/index.json__ .
-The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
-You are welcome to try it.
+>note The legacy https://nuget.telerik.com/nuget server will be deprecated.
+Make sure to switch to the new            https://nuget.telerik.com/v3/index.json server, which is faster, lighter, and reduces the number of requests from your NuGet client.

 Telerik provides NuGet packages from private NuGet feed.
 The article elaborates on how to add the Telerik NuGet feed to the Visual Studio NuGet package manager.